 Practice and Rebuild Confidence

 After a big loss, confidence can be low.
 That means the mind may not be right for trading.
 Not having a clear mind can cause you to skip trades, panic out of trades (trading not to lose), or be overly aggressive in an attempt to get back to your old winning ways quickly.
 None of these is good.
 Take a step back, and trade in a demo account for a few days.
 If you have been losing, you will likely save yourself money.
-Because it's not real money, there is also less pressure in a demo account, so it is easier to focus on trading, and not worry about the financial aspect of it.
+Because it's not real money, there is also less pressure in a demo account, so it's easier to focus on trading, and not worry about the financial aspect of it.

 A few winning days in the demo account will raise your confidence levels and put you in a better mental space to take on the markets again with real money.
 After a losing streak, start small; don't jump right back to the same position size you were trading before.
 On the first day back, trade a small position size.
 A winning day with a small position size will help build confidence, and you can increase your position size the next day.
 If you have a losing day, losing on small position sizes is easier to handle than another losing day on full position sizes.

 Get back into live trading at a slow pace.
 If you're feeling really beaten up, spend at least two to five days in simulation, and when you switch back to live trading, start small and increase position size when you have winning days.
 Even if you win a few days in a row, increase your position size incrementally, so it takes about a week to get back to your full position size.
-Some people try to rush back into live trading after a big loss, and they weren't ready.
+Some people try to rush back into live trading after a big loss, when they aren't ready.
 They end up losing more.
 Some traders repeat this cycle and never recover.